 Undergraduate Horn Auditions

 Candidates should prepare two contrasting selections from the standard repertoire for their instrument, which may include solos, etudes and/or orchestral excerpts.
 Audition material should be thoroughly prepared, approximately 8 to 10 minutes in length, and represent the candidate’s best playing.
-The audition will also include major and chromatic scales and sight-reading.

 For more information and to register for an audition, please see Undergraduate Auditions.